Shachi-class patrol vessel (2026)

-The Next-Generation Offshore Patrol Vessel (NGOPV) are a series of eleven offshore patrol vessels planned to be built by Goa Shipyard (GSL) and Garden Reach Shipbuilders & Engineers (GRSE) for the Indian Navy.
+The Shachi-class offshore patrol vessels are large patrol crafts being built at the Goa Shipyard Limited (GSL) and Garden Reach Shipbuilders & Engineers (GRSE) for the Indian Navy.
 The deal was signed on 30 March 2023 with the delivery of the ships scheduled to commence from September 2026.
 The primary role of the vessels to maintain the Indian Navy's combat capability and meet various operational requirements such as anti piracy, counter-infiltration, anti poaching, anti trafficking, non combatant evacuation operations, Search and Rescue (SAR), protection of offshore assets and mine warfare.

 History

-The Next-Generation Offshore Patrol Vessel project is a follow on of which was eventually cancelled due to an inordinate delay of more than 10 years.
-Initially, the Indian Navy signed a contract for five offshore patrol vessel to be built by the erstwhile Pipavav Shipyard now (Reliance Defence and Engineering).
+The Next-Generation Offshore Patrol Vessel project is a follow on of the cancelled project which was eventually cancelled due to an inordinate delay of more than 10 years.
+Initially, the Indian Navy signed a contract for five offshore patrol vessel to be built by the erstwhile Pipavav Shipyard (later,Reliance Defence and Engineering; now, Swan Defence and Heavy Industries Limited).
 Numerous delays in the project, initially due to change of design partner and subsequently due to financial issues led to the cancellation of the project in October 2020.

-Indian Navy re-released a new RFI in 2017 for six ships which was later cleared by the Defence Acquisition Council (DAC) in 2018 for a price of ₹4941 crore.
+The Indian Navy re-released a new RFI in 2017 for six ships which was later cleared by the Defence Acquisition Council (DAC) in 2018 for a price of ₹4941 crore.
 Later on, the number of ships to be built was increased to eleven to compensate for the time lost due to the cancelled project.

 The project was subjected to competitive bidding and shipyards across the country participated.
 Amongst the public sector participants were Cochin Shipyard, Garden Reach Shipbuilders & Engineers, Goa Shipyard, Hindustan Shipyard and Mazagon Dock while Larsen & Toubro was the sole private bidder.
 Goa Shipyard was declared the lowest bidder (L1) while Garden Reach Shipbuilders & Engineers was the second lowest L2.
 Contract was subsequently signed with both the shipyards.